Housing Complaints Policy

 What is a complaint?

-‘an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents.’
+‘an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the landlord, its own staff, or those acting on its behalf, affecting a resident or group of residents.’

 Exclusions

-4.1 The following would not be dealt with under this complaints procedure:
+4.1 Each complaint will be dealt with on its own merits but routinely, the following would not be dealt with under this complaints procedure:

 • A complaint regarding the Council’s allocation scheme, temporary accommodation, homelessness service, private landlord sector accommodation, or any matters relating to privately owned accommodation.
-Please contact feedback@oldham.gov.uk if you need further advice about which complaints policy applies to you
+Please contact feedback@oldham.gov.uk if further advice is needed as to which complaints policy applies

 • A dispute with a neighbour which can be dealt with through the terms outlined in a tenancy agreement